sbailliez/training-plan/README.md

 A couple of things can be done, time permitting:

 * This needs some serious clean up
-* Support the novice marathon and marathon training plans
 * Fix the workout to support pace zone (low/high) to match Garmin workout instead of single zone.
 Probably pace zone could be thought as 5K time +/- 30 seconds
 * Export workouts as TCX to be able to be imported in [Garmin Training Center](http://www.garmin.com/garmin/cms/intosports/training_center) assuming it can do so.
 It would be helpful if [Garmin Connect](http://connect.garmin.com/) was supporting workout import too at some point.
 For now how to interact with both and the Garmin Agent is a bit in the nebulous side.